Esri/terraformer/docs/getting-started.html.md

 <script src="https://unpkg.com/terraformer-wkt-parser@1.1.2"></script>
 ```

+To see Terraformer in action in the browser, check out our [live demos](/examples/browser/index.html).

 ## Working with Primitives

 Most of the core Terraformer libray centers around using [`Primitives`](/core/#terraformerprimitive), which wrap GeoJSON objects and provide additional functionality.